-Scientists are making major advances in understanding the links between our diet, our health, and our environment.
-In the second of the Yogurt in Nutrition Initiative series exploring how our diet can contribute to our own health and that of our planet, we look at what it means to switch to a sustainable diet – the effects it could have on us and other people around the world.
+Scientists are making major advances in understanding the links between diet, health, and environment.
+In this 2nd document of the Yogurt in Nutrition Initiative series exploring how our diet can contribute to our own health and that of our planet, we look at what it means to switch to a sustainable diet; the effects it could have on us and other people around the world.
 So whether you’re thinking of joining the sustainable food revolution or you just want to know what all the excitement is about, read on…

 What would a more sustainable diet mean for you?

 The environmental impact of the foods we eat varies widely according to the ways they’re grown, processed, transported, stored and thrown away (food waste).
 We can take a big step towards lowering our environmental impact, such as cutting greenhouse gas emissions, from our food system if we all make a shift in our everyday diet.1

 That’s why a growing tide of people across the world is challenging the current food systems and diets and embarking on new paths that embrace a sustainable approach.
 They’re adopting a more environmentally-friendly diet, eating more plants and less meat, buying seasonal or local products – or producing their own food.

 How could you make your diet more sustainable?

 We don’t yet know the whole answer.
 Switching to a sustainable diet is not as straight-forward as it might seem.
 That’s because the environmental impact of our food system must be balanced against our need to eat a healthy diet that provides all the nutrients we need.
 Economics and society are also key pieces in the sustainability puzzle.
 Balancing the demands of all these different components is challenging and trade-offs may appear; for example, benefits to health could come at a cost to environmental outcomes.